Mafiree logo

 The 2038 timestamp overflow problem has long been a concern, especially in systems dealing with long-term subscriptions or records.

-MariaDB’s switch to a 64-bit-safe timestamp solves this elegantly - you can now store and compute dates well into the 22nd century.
+MariaDB's switch to a 64-bit-safe timestamp solves this elegantly - you can now store and compute dates well into the 22nd century ,which solved the Year 2038 problem is documented in MariaDB's TIMESTAMP and DATETIME documentation .

 Paired with system-versioned tables and other temporal features, this makes MariaDB one of the few open-source databases that's already future-proofed for long-range planning.